brianmtreese/briantree.se/_posts/2024/10/2024-10-25-disable-enable-form-control-on-signal-input-change.md

 Now, once we include our "disabled" [signal input](https://angular.dev/guide/signals/inputs) within this [effect()](https://angular.dev/guide/signals/inputs#monitoring-changes) function, whenever the [signal](https://angular.dev/guide/signals) value changes, this [effect](https://angular.dev/guide/signals/inputs#monitoring-changes) automatically runs.
 No need to manually check for changes like we did with [ngOnChanges()](https://angular.dev/api/core/OnChanges).

-So now, we can simply move this logic into the [effect()](https://angular.dev/guide/signals/inputs#monitoring-changes) function.
+So now, we can simply move this logic into the [effect()](https://angular.dev/guide/signals/inputs#monitoring-changes) function:

 ```typescript
 effect(() => {